ncatlab/nlab-content/pages/3/4/4/5/25443/content.md

 \end{theorem}

 ### Idempotent quasi(co)monads

-The following generalization of idempotent Quillen monads \cite{BF78} was also introduced following the same principle of only requiring the existence of a unit natural span, and they also induce Bousfield localizations.
+The following generalization of idempotent Quillen monads (see [[Bousfield-Friedlander theorem]]) was also introduced following the same principle of only requiring the existence of a unit natural span, and they also induce [[Bousfield localization]]s.

 \begin{definition}([Vieira 2020, Definition 2.3.1](#VVieira2020))
     Let $\mathcal{T}$ be a right proper model category.
 A Quillen idempotent quasimonad on $\mathcal{T}$, or simply an \textit{idempotent quasimonad}, is a pair of endofunctors $Q,\overline{\mathscr{C}}:\mathcal{T}\rightarrow\mathcal{T}$ equipped with a natural span